-A pre-bid conference will be held on March 15, 2022 at 10:00 a.m. at the Maine Turnpike Authority, 2360 Congress Street, Portland, Maine.
+A pre-bid meeting will be held on April 4, 2023 at 10:30 a.m. at the office of the Maine Turnpike Authority, 2360 Congress St., Portland, ME.
+This pre-bid meeting is not required, but it is recommended.

-The Authority reserves the unqualified right to reject any or all Proposals and to accept that Proposal which in its sole judgment will under all circumstances serve its best interest.
+The Authority reserves the unqualified right to reject any or all Proposals and to accept that Proposal which in its sole judgment will under all circumstances serves its best interest.

+Very truly yours,

-Very Truly Yours, MAINE TURNPIKE AUTHORITY
+MAINE TURNPIKE AUTHORITY

-Nate Carll Purchasing Manager Maine Turnpike Authority
+Nathan Carll Purchasing Manager Maine Turnpike Authority, Portland, Maine